RAILFAN GUIDES of the U.S.

 Thanks to G. Kolman for his help with this section of the guide!

-Most, if not all of the aerial pictures are from: http://www.bing.com/maps/, and the shots were taken with Techsmith's Snag-It
+Most, if not all of the aerial pictures are from: http://www.bing.com/maps/, and the screen captures were taken using Techsmith's Snag-It

 The above map in PDF format is here

 The diamond labeled in blue is where the semaphores shown below used to be located.
 The diamond labeled another B&O/PRR diamond, is sight number 4 below.